liboyang0112/TRExFitter/README.rst

      * SaveSuffix       : added to file name of histograms, for usage with hupdate (equivalent to command line option)
      * HideNP           : comma-separated list of nuisance parameters to be excluded from pull plots and correlation matrix
      * SummaryPlotLabels : labels to be used per region in summary plot
-     * SummaryPlotValidationRegions : validation regions to be included in validation summary plot (default: all)
+     * SummaryPlotValidationRegions : regions to be included in validation region summary plot (default: all)
      * SummaryPlotValidationLabels : labels to be used per region in validation region summary plot

   * Fit: